 One of the distinctive aspects of a negative body image is often a pattern of negative self-talk.
 Self-talk can be described as the conversations we have with ourselves and the things we say to ourselves in our minds.

 Negative self-talk about your body can be challenging to stop, but active attention to practicing positive self-talk will often, over time, counteract the negative.
-At first, you might not notice your negative self-talk; keep a journal or talk to someone you trust about your internal thoughts and conversations so that you can see or hear your thoughts out loud (or on paper).
+At first, you might not notice your negative self-talk.
+It can be helpful to keep a journal or talk to someone you trust about your internal thoughts and conversations so that you can see or hear your thoughts out loud (or on paper).
 This way, you can notice negative patterns more quickly, and you can start the process of replacing the negative comments with positive or balanced comments instead.

 Help And Resources For Body Image Issues

-Complimenting other people or saying nice things to yourself (about yourself) can help reinforce a new pattern of positive self-talk.
+Complimenting other people or saying nice things to yourself can reinforce a new pattern of positive self-talk.

-There are support groups available to encourage more positive thought patterns and encourage a more positive body image in individuals who have trouble with their body image.
+There are also support groups available to encourage more positive thought patterns and a healthy body image.
 Changing your thinking can be one of the most difficult things to do, but it can also be one of the most rewarding goals, and it can produce some of the most profound and joyful outcomes!
-Even if you feel discouraged at times, keep going, and ask for help and support when you need it.
-Your friends and family can help you in keeping yourself accountable and keep in check when those negative thoughts begin to arise in your head.
+Even if you feel discouraged at times, try to keep going, and ask for help and support when you need it.
+Your friends and family can help you in keeping yourself accountable and keep you in check when negative thoughts begin to arise.

-A negative body image can be extremely toxic, and many people have difficulties resolving it.
-Getting help from a therapist or psychologist can make a huge difference!
-There’s no shame in reaching out for advice and guidance with resolving a negative body image issue.
-Most people have trouble with their body image from time to time and can relate to what you’re going through.
+A negative body image can be toxic to your mental health, and many people experience difficulties resolving it.
+Getting help from a licensed mental health professional can make a huge difference!
+There’s no shame in reaching out for professional guidance.

-It can be essential to get help right away if you have an eating disorder associated with a negative body image or suspect that your ideas about body image could later become an eating disorder.
-When left untreated, eating disorders can cause serious health repercussions down the road and lead to various other kinds of issues.
-Communicate right away with someone you trust or with a healthcare professional if you notice signs of an eating disorder in your behaviors.
+It can be essential to get help right away if you’re living with an eating disorder associated with a negative body image or suspect that your ideas about body image could lead to an eating disorder.
+When left untreated, eating disorders can cause serious health repercussions.
+It can be best to communicate right away with someone you trust or with a healthcare professional if you notice signs of an eating disorder.
 Click here to learn more about the National Eating Disorder Association Helpline, or contact them by dialing 1-800-931-2237.
-Help is available Monday through Thursday 9 AM to 9 PM EST and Friday 9 AM to 5 PM EST.
+Help is available Monday through Thursday from 9 AM to 9 PM EST and Friday from 9 AM to 5 PM EST.